Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Introduction

 However, most of the theoretical, as well as the experimental investigations involving interaction with atoms, have dealt with dipole-active transitions, so ignoring the higher multipolar orders, which are, as is traditionally the case, assumed to be very small \cite{loudon2000quantum, allen1987optical,grynberg2010introduction}.
 As is well known, the investigations involving dipole-active transitions have led to a great deal of new physics.
 In particular, much work has been done on the diffraction of atoms and their manipulation by laser fields, which resulted in useful applications, including laser cooling, Bose-Einstein condensation, and ultra-cold atoms, atom lasers, the simulation of condensed matter systems, the generation and study of strongly correlated systems, and the realization of ultra-cold molecules \cite{letokhov2007laser, claude2011advances,haroche2006exploring}.

 The experimental developments regarding the interaction of atoms and molecules with lasers suggest that there is a need for further theoretical examination of atom-light interactions.
 This is fuelled by the recent progress in optical measurement techniques specifically on quadrupole transitions \cite{tojo2004absorption, kern2011excitation,cheng2012cavity}.
-Such advances have also been inspired by and have also prompted theoretical investigations that are concerned with the examination of the quadrupole interaction effects in the context of twisted light \cite{klimov1996quadrupole,kern2012strong, lembessis2013enhanced,choi2015near,lin2016dielectric,liu2017generalized, forbes2018optical,Forbes2019a}.
+There are also recent reports involving quadrupole interactions in rubidium interacting with the evanescent modes of micro fibres \cite{lekien2018, Ray2020a}.
+Such advances have also been inspired by and have also prompted theoretical investigations (as is the case in this paper) that are concerned with the examination of the quadrupole interaction effects in the context of twisted light \cite{klimov1996quadrupole,kern2012strong, lembessis2013enhanced,choi2015near,lin2016dielectric,liu2017generalized, forbes2018optical,Forbes2019a}.

 The two main types of twisted light that have been most considered, are the Laguerre-Gaussian (LG) modes and the Bessel modes (including the Bessel-Gaussian (BG) modes).
 An enhancement of the quadrupole interaction has been shown to arise when the atoms interact with higher-order beams since such beams have already been experimentally realized \cite{curtis2003structure,laabs1996excitation}.
 Both types of vortex beam are characterized by the property of orbital angular momentum for all light modes greater than the fundamental mode \cite{al2012generation, lembessis2009surface} and studies focussing on the quadrupole potentials have already been reported \cite{lembessis2013enhanced, al2012generation} with application to the case of Cs atoms.
 The generation of Laguerre-Gaussian beams with winding numbers as high as $l=300$ and beyond has also been experimentally demonstrated \cite{fickler2012quantum}.

 This paper is concerned with atomic motion in the optical quadrupole potential and we focus on Cs and its dipole-forbidden, but quadrupole active transition.
+Our aim is to find out whether and in what manner Cs atoms can be both trapped and their motion within the trap predicted using twisted light whose frequency is closely tuned to the Cs quadrupole transition.